Reasoning on Time-Series for Financial Technical Analysis: Results

 For evaluation, we compare against similar portfolios formed using the top-5 performing time-series models and all LLM baselines.
-The portfolio are compared on common investment metrics, such as their returns, volatility, maximum drawdown and Sharpe ratio \cite{sharpe1994sharpe}, which is a measure of risk-adjusted returns.
-We evaluate the portfolios across all 4 datasets, and report the average metrics.
+The portfolio are compared on common investment metrics, such as their Sharpe ratio \citep{sharpe1994sharpe}.
+The explanations of the portfolio metrics used are as follows: \begin{itemize} \item \rebuttal{\textbf{Returns}: Measure the percentage change in portfolio value over a given period, indicating overall profitability.}